Gyakobo/Huffman-Coding/README.md

 ### Step 1: Frequency Table of English Letters

 First, we need a frequency table for the English letters.
-Here's a commonly used table based on large corpora of English texts:
+Here's a commonly used table based on large corpora of English texts.
+Below is a representation in Python code:

 ```python3
 # Frequency table of English letters (including space)